jpikl/cfxnes/core/README.md

 Collection of JS components that form core of the [cfxnes emulator](../README.md).
 The core can be independently used in browser or in Node.js environment.

-For better performance, components can be compiled with [closure compiler](https://github.com/google/closure-compiler) in `ADVANCED_OPTIMIZATIONS` mode.
+For better performance, components can be compiled with [closure compiler](https://github.com/google/closure-compiler) in `ADVANCED` optimization mode.

-## Development

-Run `gulp` to see available tasks and their options.

-## Usage

 ### Initialization